 This popular joint serves up Lao-style pho (pronounced “feu”) with crispy pork in a delicious homemade broth.
-Locals flock here for breakfast or lunch treat.
+Locals flock here for breakfast or a lunch treat.

-Once the enormous steaming bowl arrives, the Lao will spend the next five minutes adding every single condiment on the table for their own grand blend of hot, salty, sour and sweet.
+Once the enormous steaming bowl arrives, locals will spend the next five minutes adding every single condiment on the table for their own grand blend of hot, salty, sour and sweet.
 And don’t forget about the greenery.
-You’ll get the requisite bowl of herbs and green ruffage – mint, Thai basil, Vietnamese coriander – plus chili, bean sprouts, limes and jeow sukee, a kind of peanut satay dip that I’ve nicknamed jeow crack.
+You’ll get the requisite bowl of herbs and ruffage – mint, Thai basil, Vietnamese coriander – plus chilli, bean sprouts, limes and jeow sukee, a kind of peanut satay dip that I’ve nicknamed jeow crack.
 It’s addictive and I’d go so far as to say that it makes me a little high with joy.
 Dip and snack on the raw snake beans and dunk your pieces of crispy pork.

 And let’s not forget about the ambience.
 This is the type of place with discarded lime wedges on the floor, bits of bean sprouts on the chairs and every time the fan passes, tissues go flying.
 There’s always Lao music videos playing, usually featuring a woman singing in a rice field about love or a man warbling about love as glammed up backup dancers in silky sinhs sway from side to side.
 It doesn’t get more local than this.
 At the end you’ll be wiping sweat from your brow, toothpicking green stuff from your teeth and patting your satisfied tummy.